ibm-cloud-docs/containers/trusted-profile.md

 When you set a trusted profile for your cluster, it applies to your storage components.
 You can set a trusted profile for an individual cluster, or to a resource group.

 Once you add a trusted profile to a cluster, it cannot be removed and you cannot resume using an API key for your resources.
-Make sure you follow these steps carefully to ensure that your trusted profile is set up correctly.
+Make sure that you follow these steps carefully to ensure that your trusted profile is set up correctly.
 {: important}

-1. Make sure you have created a trusted profile that meets the [minimum requirements for storage components](#tp-minreqs).
+1. Make sure that you have created a trusted profile that meets the [minimum requirements for storage components](#tp-minreqs).

 2. Assign the trusted profile to your cluster, or to the resource group that your cluster is in.
 If you assign a trusted profile to a resource group, it applies to all clusters in the resource group.